ibm-cloud-docs/EventStreams/eventstreams025.md

 ## Producing messages using REST
 {: #rest_produce_messages}

 Use the producer API to write messages to topics.
-To be able to produce to a topic, you must have the following available:
+To be able to produce to a topic, you must have the following information available:

 * The URL of the {{site.data.keyword.messagehub}} API endpoint, including the port number.
 * The topic you want to produce to.